Are you a bookworm? Do you spend a great deal of time purchasing books online or from your local bookstores?

 But if you’re also in need of plans to construct this, consider these plans.
 They should help you to have a successful build.

-Well, you now have over 40 different options for a little library.
+Well, you now have over 40 different options for a little free library.
 Some provide plans and some are ideas you can recreate on your own.

-Either way, we hope your family, neighborhood, and community get plenty of enjoyment out of the little library you create.
+Either way, we hope your family, neighborhood, and community get plenty of enjoyment out of the little free library you create.